The strong K\"unneth theorem for topological periodic cyclic homology: Orthogonal G -spectra and the Tate fixed points

 \end{cons}

 As constructed, $T_{G}$ sends Borel equivalences of orthogonal $G$-spectra to weak equivalences of orthogonal spectra and its derived functor is canonically naturally isomorphic to $(-)^{tG}$.

 \begin{rem} Construction~\ref{cons:PSTate} gives us a lot of latitude in the choices, which we take advantage of in later sections.
-We pause to note that any choices give naturally weakly equivalent functors by an essentially unique natural transformation (where ``essentially unique'' means a contractible space of choices): The choice of fibrant replacement functor is unique up to essentially unique natural weak equivalence, the space of equivariant self-maps of $EG$ is contractible, and the space of equivariant based self-maps of $\tEG$ is homotopy discrete with components corresponding to the identity and the trivial map. \end{rem}
+We pause to note that any choices give naturally weakly equivalent functors by an essentially unique natural transformation (where ``essentially unique'' means a contractible space of choices): The choice of fibrant replacement functor is unique up to essentially unique natural weak equivalence, the space of equivariant self-maps of the $G$-space $EG$ is contractible, and the space of equivariant based self-maps of the based $G$-space $\tEG$ is based homotopy equivalent to $S^{0}$. \end{rem}